-Reevaluation shall be completed on or before the three year anniversary date.
-All appropriate reevaluation data and summary reports from all individuals evaluating the child shall be reported in writing for presentation to the eligibility team or IEP team. - E. Procedural requirements for the assessment and evaluation of culturally and linguistically diverse children. - (3) Each public agency must consider information about a child's language proficiency in determining how to conduct the evaluation of the child to prevent misidentification.
+the three year anniversary date.
+All appropriate reevaluation data and summary reports from all individuals evaluating the child shall be reported in writing for presentation to the eligibility team or IEP team.

+- E. Procedural requirements for the assessment and evaluation of culturally and linguistically diverse children. - (3) Each public agency shall consider information about a child's language proficiency in determining how to conduct the evaluation of the child to prevent misidentification.
 A child may not be determined to be a child with a disability if the determinant factor for that eligibility determination is limited English proficiency.
 Comparing academic achievement results with grade level peers in the public agency with similar cultural and linguistic backgrounds should guide this determination process and ensure that the child is exhibiting the characteristics of a disability and not merely language difference in accordance with 34 CFR Sec.
-300.306(b)(1). - F. Eligibility determinations. - (1) General rules regarding eligibility determinations. - (a) Upon completing the administration of tests and other evaluation materials, a group of qualified professionals and the parent of the child must determine whether the child is a child with a disability, as defined in 34 CFR Sec.
-300.8 and Paragraph (2) of Subsection B of 6.31.2.7 appropriate for HATCH VALLEY PUBLIC SCHOOLS to provide documentation of the determination of eligibility prior to discussing a child's eligibility for special education and related services with the parent.
+300.306(b)(1). - F. Eligibility determinations. - (1) General rules regarding eligibility determinations. - (a) Upon completing the administration of tests and other evaluation materials, a group of qualified professionals and the parent of the child shall determine whether the child is a child with a disability, as defined in 34 CFR Sec.
+300.8 and Paragraph (2) of Subsection B of 6.31.2.7 NMAC.
+The determination shall be made in compliance with all applicable requirements of 34 CFR Sec.
+300.306 and these or other special education and related services with the parent.
 Providing documentation of the eligibility determination to a parent prior to a discussion with the parent regarding the child's eligibility could indicate that HATCH VALLEY PUBLIC SCHOOLS made its determination without including the parent, and possibly qualified professionals, in the decision.
 (See 71 Fed.
 Reg.
 46645 (August 14, 2006))

-The eligibility group which includes the parent should work toward consensus, but HATCH VALLEY PUBLIC SCHOOLS has the ultimate responsibility to determine whether the child is a child with a disability.
+The eligibility group which includes the parent should work toward consensus, but HATCH VALLEY

+PUBLIC SCHOOLS has the ultimate responsibility to determine whether the child is a child with a disability.

 HATCH VALLEY PUBLIC SCHOOLS encourages parents and school personnel to work together in making the eligibility determination.
 If the parent disagrees with HATCH VALLEY PUBLIC SCHOOLS's determination regarding eligibility, HATCH VALLEY PUBLIC SCHOOLS must provide the parent with prior written notice and the parent's right to seek resolution of any disagreement through an impartial due process hearing.
 (See 71 Fed.
 Reg.
 46661 (August 14, 2006))